BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 Then click on the tab "Script Extender" and check off "Create Console".

 ![createconsole.png](/tutorials/createconsole.png =x350)

+You can also check the 'Log Runtime' option to have the logs written to a text file.
+This allows you to easily store/review the logs outside of the console and after the game has been closed.

 ##### 3.2.
 Create the ScriptExtenderSettings.json file yourself